 By Derek Shore

-Once again this spring, Cardinals Baseball Operations Coordinator for Player Development Tony Ferreira will be sharing highlights from minor league spring training contests.
+Once again this spring, Cardinals Baseball Operations Coordinator for Player Development Tony Ferreira is sharing highlights from minor league spring training contests.

 The raw data is his, but the comments and awards are ours.
 However, be aware that only minimal pitching and hitting results are being shared – what you see here.
 So to find those struggling, you will have to look for names missing or make some guesses.

-Saturday’s Hitter of the Day: Casey Grayson, Memphis
+Wednesday’s Hitter of the Day: Matt Davis, Peoria

 If you are not yet a member of The Cardinal Nation, seven-day free trials are always available.